(Names changed on request)

 So what did Sachin, Ruchi and Arif do to help drop this physical and emotional baggage?

-“I sat down and divided her stuff,” Sachin shared.
+“I sat down and divided her stuff,” Sachin shared his method of dealing with the heartbreak.
 “Whatever belonged to her I sent back through a friend.
 Next came the gifts – I asked myself if I was keeping them because she gave them to me, or because I genuinely liked them?
 Initially I kept a few and passed on the rest.
 Then I realised that somehow it will always be a reminder and she had already moved on – so I needed to as well.
 As for the photos, texts etc., well, I put them on a hard drive.
 That remains the only physical piece of memory from that relationship with me.
 I hope one day I can let go of that too.”

 For Ruchi, it was not this methodical.
 More so, because she wanted to be able to face that man one day and throw the things in his face.
 “Isn’t that every broken heart’s dream?” she said with a wry smile.